-- 6.5.1 Students may retake any subject for the purpose of improving their grade without having to seek approval, but they must retake a compulsory subject which they have failed, i.e. obtained an F grade.
-However, students who have passed a General University Requirements (GUR) subject are not allowed to re-take the same GUR subject for the purpose of improving their grade.
-Retaking of subjects is with the condition that the maximum study load of 21 credits per semester is not exceeded.
-Students wishing to retake passed subjects will be accorded a lower priority than those who are required to retake (due to failure in a compulsory subject) and can only do so if places are available. - 6.5.2 The number of retakes of a subject is not restricted.
-Only the grade obtained in the final attempt of retaking (even if the retake grade is lower than the original grade for originally passed subject) will be included in the calculation of the Grade Point Average (GPA).
-If students have passed a subject but failed after retake, credits accumulated for passing the subject in a previous attempt will remain valid for satisfying the credit requirement for award.
-(The grades obtained in previous attempts will only be reflected in transcript of studies.) - 6.5.3 In cases where a student takes another subject to replace a failed elective subject, the fail grade will be taken into account in the calculation of the GPA, despite the passing of the replacement subject.
-Likewise, students who fail a Cluster Area Requirement (CAR) subject may need to take another subject from the same Cluster Area in order to fulfill this part of the GUR, since the original CAR subject may not be offered; in such cases, the fail grade for the first CAR subject will be taken into account in the calculation of the GPA, despite the passing of the second CAR subject.
-In these circumstances when students do not have a choice to retake a failed subject, such as when the failed subject has been phased out, a 'tie-subject' arrangement can be made with the approval of the Faculty/School Board.
-Under the arrangement, another appropriate subject can be taken as equivalent to the subject which is not offered.
-Upon passing the equivalent subject, the fail grade of the original subject will be replaced by the latest grade of the retake subject and the failure grade of the original subject will not be taken into account in the calculation of the GPA.
+- 6.5.1 Students may only retake a subject which they have failed (i.e. Grade F or U).
+Retaking of subjects is with the condition that the maximum study load of 21 credits per semester is not exceeded. - 6.5.2 The number of retakes of a subject should be restricted to two, i.e. a maximum of three attempts for each subject is allowed. - 6.5.3 In cases where a student takes another subject to replace a failed elective subject, the fail grade will be taken into account in the calculation of the GPA, despite the passing of the replacement subject.
+Likewise, students who fail a Cluster Area Requirement (CAR) subject may need to take another subject from the same Cluster Area in order to fulfill this part of the GUR, since the original CAR subject may not be offered; in such cases, the fail grade for the first CAR subject will be taken into account in the calculation of the GPA, despite the passing of the second CAR subject. - 6.5.4 Students need to submit a request to the Faculty/School Board for the second retake of a failed subject. - 6.5.5 Students who have failed a compulsory subject after two retakes and have been deregistered can submit an appeal to the AAC for a third chance of retaking the subject. - 6.5.6 In relation to 6.5.5 above, in case AAC does not approve further retakes of a failed compulsory subject or the taking of an equivalent subject with special approval from the Faculty, the student concerned would be deregistered and the decision of the AAC would be final within the University.